mmore500/mmore500.github.io/_posts/2018-10-12-diurnal-sleep.md

 Finally, a more conceptual point.

 When I first started struggling with my sleep, I viewed it as a temporary crisis.
-I just had to right the ship, then I could forget about it.
+I just had to right the ship, then I could forget about managing sleep.

-Now, I see sleep as a part of my life that I manage in an ongoing fashion (as simply and passively as possible), and I think that's a healthier and more useful take on it.
+Now, I see sleep as an aspect of my life that I manage in an ongoing fashion (as simply and passively as possible).
+I think that's a healthier and more useful take on it.

 ## Future Work